-Note: Pollutant load estimates account for only the portion of the site area that drains to an existing storm drain outfall using the BMP Performance Curves included in Attachment 3 of Appendix F of the 2017 NH MS4 Permit.
+Pollutant load reductions were calculated for each of the priority BMP locations based on an assumed BMP type, treated area water quality volume (WQV) treatment depth and associated removal efficiency using the BMP Performance Curves included in Attachment 3 of Appendix F of the 2017 NH MS4 Permit.
 The proposed BMPs were assumed to be either a gravel wetland or an enhanced biofiltration with internal storage reservoir as these BMPs are most appropriate for low-infiltrating soils.